 Not all learning takes place in the classroom.
 With Indianapolis as their beat, students cover events in the city, from the Statehouse three blocks away to international businesses to people in under-reported communities.

-- Get started: Apply to the School of Journalism.
+- Get started: Apply to IUPUI.

 - Learn about undergraduate degrees and courses.